 While sending a car represents significant savings to most locations, especially to European countries, there will be some additional costs associated with moving your car from one country to another.

-There are a handful of countries that require that you obtain a specific permit for importing your car prior to sending it.
+A handful of countries require that you obtain a specific permit for importing your car before sending it.
 This is something that you have to do yourself.

-Most countries demand that the owner of the car be present in the country when the car passes through customs and vehicle inspection.
-There are many that demand the owner’s physical presence at least at the inspection.
-We will try to notify you as soon as we know about your car’s date of custom clearance.
-If you are moving somewhere far away from a port, you might have to arrange to travel to the port when the vehicle arrives.
+Most countries demand that the car owner be present in the country when the car passes through customs and vehicle inspection.
+Many require the owner’s physical presence, at least at the inspection.
+We will try to notify you as soon as we know about your car’s customs clearance date.
+If you are moving somewhere far away from a port, you might have to arrange to travel to the dock when the vehicle arrives.